Phil Soussan: Career

 With Ozzy Osbourne, Soussan played on the 1986 album The Ultimate Sin and co-wrote the hit single "Shot in the Dark".
 He toured with Ozzy through the entire "Ultimate Sin" tour.

-After leaving Ozzy in 1988 he accepted an invitation to be included in a new band for Billy Idol.
-He is featured on the "Charmed Life" album.
+After leaving Ozzy in 1988 he accepted an invitation to be included in a new band for Billy Idol until 1990.
+He is featured on the Charmed Life album.

 Soussan initially played with Vince Neil in the fictional band Black Plague, formed for the movie The Adventures of Ford Fairlane with Andrew Dice Clay; subsequently he was asked by Vince and his manager at the time, Bruce Bird, to write songs, put together a band and ultimately record songs for what would become the new Vince Neil Band.
 These songs became the basis of the band's first official album Exposed released in 1993.

 As a songwriter, Soussan has contributed to all of the bands that he has been with, most notably co-writing five of the eleven songs on Exposed - the first solo album for Vince Neil following his departure from Mötley Crüe, co-writing half of the solo Luke album for Steve Lukather and co-writing "After You're Gone", the opening track to the Toto album Mindfields.

 As a producer and mixer, Soussan has worked on many projects including Dokken's "Live from the Sun" CD and surround sound DVD, various Toto tracks and recordings as well as productions and recordings for many other artists and bands.

 In 2006, Soussan released his debut solo album, Vibrate, featuring him singing and playing both guitar and bass on original material.
 His second solo album, No Protection, followed in 2011 with Soussan playing predominantly all instruments.
 Songs from both albums have been included in feature films.